Swright88/extending-testing/phase2/03_challenge.md

 <!-- OMITTED -->

-The program description below isn't trivial, but you're likely to encounter descriptions of functionality as a tester which you will need to understand.
+> **Note**: The program description below isn't trivial, but it is realistic.
+> You're likely to encounter descriptions of functionality as a tester where you
+> will need to spend time to understand.
+This one is adapted from a real life
+> scenario one of your coaches had to test.

 ## Description